Valdemar IV of Denmark

-Valdemar IV Atterdag, Valdemar Christoffersen or Waldemar (c.
-1320 – 24 October 1375) was King of Denmark from 1340 to 1375.
-He is mostly known for his reunion of Denmark after the bankruptcy and mortgaging of the country to finance wars under previous rulers.
-He gradually reacquired the lost territories that had been added to Denmark over the centuries.
-His heavy-handed methods, endless taxation, and usurpation of rights long held by noble families led to uprisings throughout Valdemar's reign.
+Valdemar IV (c.
+1320 – 24 October 1375), commonly known as Valdemar Atterdag (Note: The epithet Atterdag is traditionally interpreted as meaning "day again", referring to the restoration of Denmark after a period of political decline.
+It has also been suggested that the epithet derives from the Middle Low German phrase ter tage ("these days"), in the sense of "what times we live in!"
+In his biography of Valdemar, Fletcher Pratt interpreted it as "another day", suggesting that whatever happened on one day, good or bad, there would always be another.
+The epithet is sometimes rendered in English as "the Restorer".), also known as Valdemar Christoffersen or Waldemar, was King of Denmark from 1340 until his death in 1375.
+He is best known for restoring royal authority and reunifying Denmark after much of the kingdom had been pledged to Holstein nobles under previous rulers.
+Over the course of his 35-year reign, Valdemar gradually recovered most of the lost territories and re-established the Danish monarchy as an effective political power.
+His heavy taxation, assertive expansion of royal authority, and attempts to reclaim rights and lands held by the nobility provoked repeated opposition and uprisings during his reign.

 Accession

 He was the youngest son of King Christopher II of Denmark and Euphemia of Pomerania.
 He spent most of his childhood and youth in exile at the court of Emperor Louis IV in Bavaria, after the defeats of his father and the death and imprisonment, respectively, of his two older brothers, Eric and Otto, at the hand of the Holsteiners.
 Here he acted as a pretender, waiting for a comeback.

 Following the assassination of Gerhard III, Count of Holstein-Rendsburg, by Niels Ebbesen and his warriors, Valdemar was proclaimed king of Denmark at the Viborg Assembly (landsting) on St John's Day (St Hans' Day) on 24 June 1340, led by Ebbesen.
 Through his marriage with Helvig of Schleswig, the daughter of Eric II, Duke of Schleswig and what he inherited from his father, he controlled about one-quarter of the territory of Jutland north of the Kongeå river.
 He was not compelled to sign a charter as his father had done, probably because Denmark had been without a king for years, and no one expected the twenty-year-old king to be any more trouble to the great nobles than his father had been.
 But Valdemar was a clever and determined man and realized that the only way to rule Denmark was to get control of its territory.
 Ebbesen attempted to liberate central Jutland from the Holsteiners at the siege of Sønderborg Castle on 2 November 1340, but Ebbesen and his men were surrounded and killed by the Germans.